Getting Started

 The finished base was allowed to set up for a couple of weeks before installing the heavy metal pier.
 Also, now that the forms have been removed, there is a gap between the floor and pier base, to prevent vibrations being transmitted to the pier.
 The base is also isolated from the concrete floor below, but the gap there is filled with foam to keep critters and moisture out.

 I guesstimate the metal pier weighs at least 150 to 200 lbs.
 No way I’m picking that up by myself, so I lifted it into place with a chain winch hanging from a wooden beam supported by two ladders.
 The pier is adjustable from about 39 to 42 inches high, the center pipe is 10″ in diameter and is 3/8″ thick steel.
-The top plate and bottom plates are 1/4″ thick. the adjustable top plate and bolts are not yet installed.
+The top plate and bottom plates are 1/4″ thick.
+The adjustable top plate and bolts are not yet installed.

 Ready for paint.
-The pier has been set, the walls are installed, the entry way is done, and the floor was sanded.
+The pier has been set, the walls are installed, the entry way is done, and the floor sanded.
 I even built a curved table out of leftovers, that fits tight against the wall.
 The open panel beside the table is where the cables from the pier come up from under the floor.
 That panel will get installed later.

-Last Edited 03/13/2025
+Last Edited 09/15/2025